piroor/treestyletab/ISSUE_TEMPLATE.md

 <!--
-NOTE: Please read the guidline to open a new issue at first. https://github.com/piroor/treestyletab/blob/master/CONTRIBUTING.md -->
+NOTE: Please read the guideline to open a new issue at first. https://github.com/piroor/treestyletab/blob/master/CONTRIBUTING.md -->